-Courses for Educators
+Courses/Educational Materials for Educators

 - The Teachers Climate Guide is a package for teachers integrating climate education across subject areas.
 It contains explanations of climate change in the context of each school subject, exercises and visual material.
 The guide was produced by Pinja Sipari, a Finnish environmental educator, with input from over 100 educational and environmental professionals.
 The guide was originally made for Finnish teachers therefore Finland is often used as an example, however the material can be adapted for use in other countries.